20% off your first purchase with code: SHOP24

 • What is your teaching style?
 Do you prefer to be front and center?

-👎 Alphabetical Order
+đź‘Ž Sitting in Alphabetical Order

-Seating your students according to their last name isn't the best option and really doesn't make much sense.
+Seating your students according to their last name is not the best option and really doesn’t make much sense.
 Maybe in high school at the beginning of the year when the teacher is trying to learn hundreds of names and faces.
-But in the elementary environment, it feels impersonal and it's inflexible.
-If you have a difficult time learning who's who, put your students’ names right on the front of their desks and the back of their chairs.
+But in the elementary environment, it feels impersonal and it’s inflexible.
+If you have a difficult time learning who’s who, put your students’ names right on the front of their desks and the back of their chairs.
 That will solve the problem.

-👎 Tall Kids in Back
+đź‘Ž Putting the Tall Kids in Back

 Does seating arrangement affect learning?

-One thing we know for sure is that your desk arrangement can, in fact, impact your students' learning.
 Previous studies have shown that students sitting in the front rows of a traditional, rectangular row arrangement tend to be more attentive, answer more questions, and have more interaction with the teacher than those in the back.
-This set up also lends itself to more teacher-led instruction, lower student engagement, and fewer active participants.
+This set up also lends itself to more teacher-led instruction, lower student engagement, and a lower level of participation.

 When given a choice, students with a strong desire to excel academically will choose to sit near the front.
 Those who do not, tend to choose seats in the back or near windows and doors.
 These are things you should keep in mind when designing the layout of your room.